sronilsson/sql_ABET_analyzer/readme.md

 * 5 - Computer: Extract and Analyse data from specific computer(s)
 * 6 - All data: Extract and Analyse entire database(s)

-##### The program extracts then extracts the following, standard, behavioural variables for each session and collapsed descriptive statistics for the analyzed sessions:
+##### The program extracts then extracts the following, standard, behavioural variables for each session, as well as collapsed descriptive statistics for the analyzed sessions:

 * Hits, misses, false alarms, and correct rejections
 * Hit rate, False alarm rate